-Upon the re-domiciliation, the Company assumed BBL's obligations with respect to the settlement of options that were issued by BBL prior to the re-domiciliation pursuant to the Benitec Officers' and Employees' Share Option Plan (the "Share Option Plan").
+In connection with its re-domiciliation to the United States, the Company assumed BBL's obligations with respect to the settlement of options that were issued by BBL prior to the re-domiciliation pursuant to the Benitec Officers' and Employees' Share Option Plan (the "Share Option Plan").
 This includes the Company's assumption of the Share Option Plan and all award agreements pursuant to which each of the options were granted.
 Each option when exercised entitles the option holder to one share in the Company.
 Options are exercisable on or before an expiry date, do not carry any voting or dividend rights and are not transferable except on death of the option holder or in certain other limited circumstances.
 Employee options vest one third on each anniversary of the applicable grant date for three years.
 If an employee dies, retires or otherwise leaves the Company and certain exercise conditions have been satisfied, generally, the employee has 12 months to exercise their options or the options are cancelled.
-After there-domiciliation, no new options have been or will be issued under the Share Option Plan.
+Since the re-domiciliation, no new options have been or will be issued under the Share Option Plan.